Lana Del Rey Is Postponing Her Israel Performance Following Backlash

 Advertisement

-After Del Rey announced she would not take the stage at the Meteor Festival, festival organisers posted a response on their site.
+After Del Rey announced she would not take the stage at the Meteor Festival, festival organizers posted a response on their site.

 “Just got the word that Lana will be a no-show at Meteor,” the statement read.
 “With that, Meteor will take place with the same badass mix of local and international talent that we’ve been working with this past year.
 The mission that we’ve all been on together is reaching the finish line in just a matter of days as planned: a pioneering, independent festival in the Upper Galilee of a magnitude and quality that has yet to be seen in the Middle East.”